-In the case of angle measurement, this measurement will be taken from 300mm from the finished floor level directly vertical above the peg to the centre of the targets Hit Zone (see Figure 7).
+In the case of angle measurement, this measurement will be taken from 300mm from the finished floor level directly vertical above the peg to the centre of the targets Hit Zone (see Figure 8).
 This will be done using a rangefinder which has an angle measurement function.
-If the angle measured greater than 15° this will be classed as an elevated shot.
+If the angle measured greater than 15° this will be classed as an elevated shot and as such the information within this section is applicable.

-For the measurement method, a height measurement is to be taken from the finished floor level at the base of the peg out in a horizontal line to the target (denoted by green line in Figure 8).
-A height measurement is to then be taken from this line vertically to the centre of the Hit Zone on the target (denoted by red line in Figure 8).
+For the measurement method, a height measurement is to be taken from the finished floor level at the base of the peg out in a horizontal line to the target (denoted by green line in Figure 9).
+A height measurement is to then be taken from this line vertically to the centre of the Hit Zone on the target (denoted by red line in Figure 9).
 If this measurement exceeds 12ft (3.66m) the target is deemed an Elevated shot.
 Note that this method is to be utilised for targets placed no further than 25 yards only.